HP319193/prisme.ai/docs/docs/en/workspaces/pages.md

 * **url** might references a **.js** entrypoint for the block, or any other URL that will be loaded inside an iframe.

 If **url** points to a **.js** file, this must be the entrypoint of a [BlockProtocol module](https://blockprotocol.org/).

+## Builtin functionnalities

+A page is like a BlocksList Block, but with built-in functionnalities.
+Here the list of thing you can activate by passing the correct parameter to the page from `updateOn` event or init `autoamtion`:

+### Redirection

+You can initiate a redirection to another page by sending an object with a `reidrect` key.
+This object will may contains the following attributes:

+- `url`: The url where to redirect.
+It can be a relative or absolute one.
+If not set, the current location will be used, usefull when you just want to change the current language.
+- `locale`: Change the current locale.
+- `method`: HTTP method.
+Default is `get`.
+Can be `post`.
+- `body`: object going with post redirection and acting as body.
+- `push`: will use `pushState` method which will change the current browser url without reloading the page.